Protobi has two features that make coding text open-ends easier, the Recode dialog and Recode (advanced).

 - Press "x": deletes ALL instances of the tag

-- Drag a code: press on a code in the codes box, and drag it to a value as another way to tag it
+- Drag a code: drag a code to a value as another way to tag it

 The search bar allows you to limit the view to values that mention a key word.
 Search "difficult," and only values that contain the word will appear in the view.